Chapter 524 — Uniform Probate Code

 Right of Election Personal to Surviving Spouse

-This section provides the right of the surviving spouse to claim the elective share and sets the deadline for filing. …
+This section makes the right to claim the elective share personal to the surviving spouse, meaning it can be exercised …

 524.2-213